 - Scouting America Annual Health and Medical Record Copies: All participants, youth and adult, must have a completed, appropriately-signed copy of the Annual Health and Medical Record (Summit-specific version or parts A, B1, B2, and C). - Summit Waiver: Required for all participants, youth and adult, this form must be completed online.
 A parent/ guardian must sign/approve waivers for participants under the age of eighteen. - Youth Protection Training Documentation: The unit/contingent must provide verification that all participants age eighteen or older have completed Youth Protection Training within the past two years. - Whitewater Rafting Waivers: Required for attendees, youth and adult, who are participating in whitewater rafting while at the Summit.
 A parent or guardian must sign waivers for participants under the age of eighteen.
-This form is completed and submitted online. - Swim Classification Record: All aquatics activities at the Summit require completion of the swim classification test, by youth and adult participants, with a swimmer designation.
+This form is completed on paper, and it is available in the appendix to this guide and on the Summit Web site. - Swim Classification Record: All aquatics activities at the Summit require completion of the swim classification test, by youth and adult participants, with a swimmer designation.
 This record is available in the appendix to this guide and on the Summit Web site. - Outstanding Fees: Only checks, made payable to Scouting America, will be accepted at check-in at the Summit (though units/contingents should have paid all registration fees prior to arrival at the Summit).